Thankfully I have never had to compromise my femininity.

 10 minutes later, rig worker A receives another phone call from rig worker B:

-RIG WORKER B: “Mate, listen to this…..” followed by muffled noises and the keypad of the phone being randomly pressed.
+RIG WORKER B: “Mate, listen to this…..” followed by the muffled noises of the phone keypad being randomly pressed.
 “I just shoved my iPhone up her, she loves it!”

 An iPhone??
-Jesus Christ, that girl must have a fanny like a clown car!!
+Jesus Christ, that girl must have a clunge like a clown car!

 Wee Carl sewing my jeans :’)